hyperledger/aries-rfcs/features/0809-w3c-data-integrity-credential-attachment/README.md

 ## Drawbacks

-While it has a similar setup and structure compared to OpenID for Verifiable Credential Issuance, this attachment format only focuses on issuance of W3C Verifiable Credentials.
+- While it has a similar setup and structure compared to OpenID for Verifiable Credential Issuance, this attachment format only focuses on issuance of W3C Verifiable Credentials.
 Therefore another (but probably quite similar) attachment format needs to be defined to support issuance of non-W3C VCs
+- There is currently no way for an issuer or holder to indicate which cryptographic suites they support for the signature of the credential.
+Currently it's at the discretion of the issuer to decide which cryptographic suite to use.
+In a future (minor) version we can add an optional way for a) the issuer to indicate which cryptographic suites they support, and b) the holder to indicate which cryptographic suites they support.
+- There is currently no attachment format defined for a credential proposal.
+This makes it impossible for a holder to initiate the issuance of a credential using this attachment format.
+In a future (minor) version the proposal attachment format can be added.

 ## Rationale and alternatives